 Employees may dress down on Fridays if they are not representing the Commission in meetings with others outside of the agency.

 The dress policy includes detailed examples of business casual, business formal and dress down Friday attire.
-It also includes specific examples of inappropriate dress: shorts, work out clothes, etc. If you have any questions, let me know.
+It also includes specific examples of inappropriate dress: shorts, work out clothes, etc.

 Some employees are eligible for loan repayment of part or all of their existing federally insured student loans, if you are permanent employee, or those who meet other specific employment conditions.